spencerng/Robotix-Java-Lessons/docs/index.md

 ### For Scouts

-* [Standings](./scout/standings.md): view your standings for the season and learn about how you're scored
+* [Standings](./scout/standings.md): view your standings for the season and learn about how you're evaluated
 * [Game Resources](./scout/resources.md): explore resources for this year's game
 * [Assessments](./scout/assessments.md): take the theory and skill assessments for this year's game
 * [App Usage](./scout/appusage.md): learn how to use this year's scouting app